cdoswald/SPIDER/README.md

 		- Sagittal T2-SPACE: 8 images

-An additional hidden test set provided by the paper authors (i.e., not available via HuggingFace) is available on the [SPIDER Grand Challenge](https://spider.grand-challenge.org/spiders-challenge/).
+An additional hidden test set provided by the paper authors (i.e., not available via Hugging Face) is available on the [SPIDER Grand Challenge](https://spider.grand-challenge.org/spiders-challenge/).

 # Image Resolution